-Wild relatives of some major agricultural crops are in trouble.
-We need the genetic diversity in wild crops and the lower diversity present in cultivated ones to provide food security for the future.
+Wild relatives of some major agricultural crops are in trouble, which could be a serious problem.
+The genetic diversity in wild crops may provide food security for the future.

 A ketogenic diet is high in fat and low in carbohydrate.
-The diet can be very helpful for some people with epilepsy, though it may not be a cure.
+The diet may be very helpful for some people with epilepsy, but it must be monitored by a doctor.

-When someone experiences a heart attack, cells in their heart die.
-Scientists have found two ways to replace the lost cells in rodents.
-The techniques may one day work in us.
+When someone experiences a heart attack, cells in the heart die.
+Scientists have found ways to replace the cells in rodents.
+The techniques may one day help us.

 Dogs with a hacking cough may have a very infectious disease called kennel cough.
 A vet's diagnosis is essential, however.
-My dog recently had the disease.
+My dog has experienced the disease.

-Mud is a versatile and interesting material.
-It's useful for both humans and animals.
-It can also be dangerous, especially in the form of mud volcanoes and mudflows.
+Mud is a versatile material.
+It's useful for both animals and humans.
+It can also be dangerous, especially in the form of mud volcanoes and flows.

 The Barber of Seville, Pagliacci, Falstaff, and A Masked Ball are popular Italian operas.
-In this article I include a synopsis of each opera and some of its music.
+I include a synopsis, music, and a photo of a related sculpture for each work.

-Tiny microplastic particles are produced from plastic waste.
-The particles enter the human body in a variety of ways.
-Their effects on the body are unknown.
+Tiny microplastic particles are created from plastic waste.
+The particles enter our body in multiple ways.
+Their possible effects are unknown but are a concern.

 Salbutamol (also known as albuterol and Ventolin) is used in rescue inhalers for asthma.
-Research suggests that it may reduce the risk of Parkinson's disease.
+Research suggests that it might reduce the risk of Parkinson's disease.

-Mycobacterium leprae is the bacterium that causes leprosy.
-It damages nerves, perhaps by reprogramming Schwann cells or by hijacking macrophages in the immune system.
+Mycobacterium leprae is a bacterium that causes leprosy.
+It damages nerves, perhaps by affecting the Schwann cells around neurons or cells in the immune system.

 Goldfish are interesting fish that have some surprising features.
 The animals are popular pets.
 They are found in the wild, where they may become very large.

-A new treatment may stop beta cell destruction in the early stage of type 1 diabetes.
-The beta cells produce insulin, a hormone that regulates blood sugar.
+Immunotherapy may one day stop beta cell destruction in the early stage of type 1 diabetes.
+Beta cells produce insulin, a hormone that regulates blood sugar.

-A common cause of hearing loss is damage to the hair cells in the cochlea of the inner ear.
-Researchers hope to use stem cell therapy to produce new hair cells.
+A common cause of hearing loss is damage to the hair cells in the cochlea of the ear.
+Researchers hope to one day use stem cell therapy to make new hair cells.

 Bumble bees have surprisingly capable brains.
 They can play a simple version of soccer and pull a string to get a reward.
 They may even experience optimism.

-The trail beside the waterfront in downtown Vancouver is an attractive place to explore.
-Some interesting examples of public art can be seen near the trail.
+The path beside the waterfront in downtown Vancouver is an attractive place to explore.
+Some interesting examples of public art can be seen near the path.

-Naked mole-rats have a strange appearance and some very unusual features.
-Studying the rodents might help researchers to understand and treat human health problems.
+Naked mole-rats have a strange appearance and fascinating features.
+Studying the rodents might help researchers to understand and treat some human health problems.

 Julie Fowlis is a popular Scottish folk singer and musician.
 She generally sings in Gaelic and is involved in collecting the traditional songs of the Hebrides.